 - Via the SROI process an organisation can then: evaluate impact on stakeholders, identify ways to improve performance, and enhance the performance of investments.

-The Movie Memories research by HammondCare revealed that Movie Memories has a significant impact in supporting people living with dementia and their carers.
+Research by HammondCare revealed that Movie Memories has a significant impact in supporting people living with dementia and their carers.
 For every £1 of investment in Movie Memories, the social value contribution of the programme is estimated to be £4.74.
+You can read more about the research here, or in the highlights report here.

 Further reading